-And here, you'd have to suspect, is what it's all about – the Chopper City guys took their remarkable creation down to a biker meet to see if it attracted eyeballs the way it was meant to:
+So you can't imagine new owner Pankaj Shah being able to get it around like ol' Bruce Wayne did in Chopper City guys took their remarkable creation down to a biker meet to see if it attracted eyeballs the way it was meant to:

 Unfortunately, as you watch the PS-Pod make a Road King look like it handles like a trial bike at the end there, you'd have to say the owners of most of those eyeballs would have been thinking… "why?"

 Loz has been one of Gizmag's most versatile contributors since 2007.
 Joining the team as a motorcycle specialist, he has since covered everything from medical and military technology to aeronautics, music gear and historical artefacts.
 Since 2010 he's branched out into photography, video and audio production, and he remains the only Gizmag contributor willing to put his name to a sex toy review.
 A singer by night, he's often on the road with his a cappella band Suade.

 the Batpod must have taken more hours to create than we can guess, I ask the same question as the article writer,,, WHY ?

 I kinda like the form of it before all the tacky guns and stuff were put on it (in some of the build pictures).